Editor’s Note: This story contains language some people may find offensive.

 There were prayer vigils at black churches and, within a week, first-degree manslaughter charges filed against the officer who shot him.

 But the incident also shed fresh light on a dark moment in American history that has largely been forgotten – or was never learned.

-Ninety-five years ago on the very streets where protestors marched in September, chanting against the police killings of unarmed black men in America, hundreds of African-Americans died in just one terrible day.
+Almost a century ago, the very streets where protesters marched, chanting against the police killings of unarmed black men in America, hundreds of African Americans died in just one terrible day.

 It is known as the Tulsa Race Riot of 1921.
 But that is not how the granddaughter of one of the survivors sees it.

 ‘It really was a massacre’

 “It was really murder.
 It was a massacre,” Joi McCondishie said.
 Her grandmother survived the ordeal.
 Hundreds of others did not.